 As usual, the price of your exam will include the ability to send your school to five business school programs.
 However, there are two significant policy changes for the GMAT Online exam.
 First, you do not have to choose those programs on Test Day.
 You can wait until after you receive your official score to decide to which programs, if any, you want your scores sent.
 Second, the GMAC is currently waiving the fee for sending additional scores beyond those initial five.
 So, you will be able to send your GMAT Online score to additional schools at no extra cost.

 The GMAT Online exam will be offered 24 hours a day, 7 days a week.
-It is being promoted as an interim option, but there is no indication how long this offer will stand.
-As of July 28th, appointments are available through December 2020, but GMAC may add more as needed.
 Each student who takes this exam will work with a live proctor from the GMAT’s administrator, Pearson VUE.
 Eligible students will download Pearson’s OnVue software.
 Proctors will check students in and monitor them during the exam.

 So … should I take the GMAT Online?